Aadi140205/Portfolio/README.md

 .
 ├── 📄 index.html      # The main HTML file containing all the content.
 ├── 📄 styles.css      # The custom CSS file for styling and layout.
-└── 📄 script.js       # The JavaScript file (currently empty, for future interactivity).

 ## 🎨 Customization